 Photo credit: Getty Images

 The Future AI and Robotics for Space (FAIR-SPACE) Hub will be funded through a £6.9m grant from the Engineering and Physical Sciences Research Council (EPSRC) and the UK Space Agency (UKSA), along with a further £7.5m from the sector on the Hub's core research programme.
-It is hoped that the hub will be further boosted by £15m funding from a business development fund.
+The hub will be further boosted by £15m funding from a business development fund.

 The EPSRC and UKSA award was announced as part of the government’s £84m funding of robotics and AI projects on Wednesday 08 November.
 The University will use this opportunity to go forward with plans to create space robots that perform complex tasks on long missions, with minimal dependency on a human ground crew.